macleginn/bivaltyp/content/languages/descriptions/Macedonian.md

      ‘Petar is afraid of the dog.’
 ```

-Importantly, there are two types of nominal objects flagged by the preposition *na* 'on', which are anylyzed as representing distinct valency classes below.
+Importantly, there are two types of nominal objects flagged by the preposition *na* 'on', which are analyzed as representing distinct valency classes below.
 A clear distinction between these two classes is possible only when the relevant argument is definite, cf. (3) and (4).

 ```
 (3)  Petar  ì              veruva                 na  Maja